DineshThapaX/DineshThapaX/README.md

-- 👋 Hi, I’m Dinesh Thapa.
+- 👋 Hi, I’m Dinesh Thapa.<br>
-(Big Data, Analytics & ML/AI)
+<b>(Big Data, Analytics & ML/AI)</b>

+Connect with me on LinkedIn: https://www.linkedin.com/in/hello-dinesh/

 <!---
 DineshThapaX/DineshThapaX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.